intrigueio/intrigue-core/README.md

 ### Using the web interface

-To use the web interface, browse to http://127.0.0.1:7777
+To use the web interface, browse to http://127.0.0.1:7777.
+Once you're able to connect, you can follow the instructions here: https://intrigue.io/2017/03/07/using-intrigue-core-with-docker/

-Getting started is pretty straightforward, follow this guide: https://intrigue.io/2017/03/07/using-intrigue-core-with-docker/

-### Configuring modules
+### Configuring the system

 Many modules require API keys.
 To set them up, browse to the "Configure" tab and click on the name of the module.
 You will be taken to the relevant signup page where you can provision an API key.